 }

-The above functions only differ in that the first one is involved in something shady - money laundering.
-The compiler fails to trace the origins of money, so it can’t replace it with shifts and multiplications.
+The above functions only differ because the first involves some shady money laundering 😅 The compiler fails to trace the origins of money, so it can’t replace it with shifts and multiplications.
 How big is the difference: 3.3 ns vs 0.5 ns!

 1